TGlide/-reddit-Wallpaper-Downloader/README.md

 # Reddit WallLoad
 This is a simple tool I've created for day to day use to fetch wallpapers from https://www.reddit.com/r/wallpapers/.

-- It fetches up to 30 wallpapers from the hot section, attempts to download them and puts in a folder with a time stamp. e.g. A wallpaper from 19/03/2016 would be in /folder_where_RWD.py_is_located/data/wallpapers/19.03.2016/
+- It fetches wallpapers from the hot section, attempts to download them and puts in a folder with a time stamp. e.g. A wallpaper from 19/03/2016 would be in /folder_where_RWD.py_is_located/data/wallpapers/19.03.2016/

 - After downloading them, it displays the images for you to choose (Windows Only)